PaulaTepkham/macs40700-project-PaulaTepkham/README.md

 ## Tab 1 Overview : Text Processing Steps

 I read raw text from each document into a computer and process it in the following steps.
 Then, I remove stop words using [Loughran-McDonald's Stop Word List](https://sraf.nd.edu/textual-analysis/stopwords/), which includes general stop words, dates, numbers, and names.
-Then, I tokenize each document by breaking it into single words.
+Then, I tokenize each document by breaking it into single words, bigrams.

 ### Types of MPC Documents Used in Analysis